saifulislam88/kubernetes/Kubernetes Principle & Concept.md

 [Back to Top](#top)

-**K8s Components Brief (Master & Worker)**
+## K8s Components Brief (Master & Worker)

-  1.Kube-APISERVER
+  **1.Kube-APISERVER**

          ⮚ Acts as the front-end for the Kubernetes control plane.
          ⮚ Handles API requests and provides access to the cluster's state.

-- **ETCD**
+  **2.ETCD**

-     ⮚ A consistent and highly-available key-value store **&** Stores all cluster data and configuration information.
+         ⮚ A consistent and highly-available key-value store.
+         ⮚ Stores all cluster data and configuration information.

-- **Kube-Controller-Manager**
+  **3.Kube-Controller-Manager**

-     ⮚ Runs various controllers to regulate the state of the cluster & Ensures the cluster's current state matches the desired state.
+         ⮚ Runs various controllers to regulate the state of the cluster.
+         ⮚ Ensures the cluster's current state matches the desired state.

-- **Kube-Scheduler**
+  **4.Kube-Scheduler**

-     ⮚ Assigns tasks (pods) to worker nodes based on resource availability and constraints & Ensures efficient resource utilization.
+         ⮚ Assigns tasks (pods) to worker nodes based on resource availability and constraints.
+         ⮚ Ensures efficient resource utilization.

+ **5.CoreDNS**

-- **DNS server for Kubernetes services**
+         ⮚ Provides DNS resolution for Kubernetes services.

-     ⮚ Provides DNS resolution for Kubernetes services & Allows pods to communicate with each other using service names.
+         ⮚ Allows pods to communicate with each other using service names.

-- **Kubelet** (both master and worker).
+ **6.Kubelet** (Both Master and Worker)

          ⮚  An agent that runs on each node  & Ensures containers are running in pods as expected.

-- **Kube-Proxy** (both master and worker).
+ **7.Kube-Proxy** (Both Master and Worker)

         ⮚ Maintains network rules on nodes & Enables communication between different Kubernetes services.

-- **Container Runtime (Docker, Podman)** (both master and worker).
+ **8.Container Runtime (Docker,Podman,Containerd,CRI-O)** (Both Master and Worker).

         ⮚  Software responsible for running containers & Supports containerized application execution.

 [Back to Top](#top)